 Eating disorders are not all about the food itself.
-Setting strict ‘rules’ around food and eating, being pre-occupied with weight, shape, food and developing rituals around food and eating are way of coping with difficult situations, thoughts and feelings.
 The way the person treats food may make them feel more able to cope, or feel more in control, but they might not be aware of the purpose this behaviour is serving.

 There are many different types of eating disorders, with bulimia and anorexia nervosa being the most common, and all of them are serious.
 All eating disorders are treatable and a full recovery is possible.
 Getting help and advice as soon as possible improves the chances of a full recovery.